LynaLuo-Lab/Active-Learning-Virtual-Screening/README.md

 <h2>Dataset files</h2>
 We had three docking datasets, each dataset corresponding to a different docking model: SILCS-MC, Glide, and Autodock-Vina.
-The datasets were provided in the CSV format, featuring a column containing the SMILES string and the respective docking score.
+The datasets were provided in the CSV format, featuring a column containing the SMILES string and their respective docking score.
 The CSV files were separated into the 40k set used for active learning and the 5k test.